stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-the-power-of-pairing.md

 ## My experience of pair programing
 Its something I still feel relativly new too.
-I feel the first person who introduced it to me in this more defined form was Darren West, in early 2022.
+The first person who introduced it to me in this more defined form was Darren West, in early 2022.
 I'll admit, I didn't get it at first.
-I couldn't get my hear around how this would be more productive.
+I couldn't get my head around how this would be more productive.
 I feel this is a pretty common reaction for engineers and non-technical stakeholders alike.

-It clicked for me with in 2023 when as the design system team at (HL)[https://hl.co.uk] I was re-architecting our CI pipelines.
+It clicked for me with in 2023 when as the design system team at [HL](https://hl.co.uk) I was re-architecting our CI pipelines.
 Jonny Spry in my team hadn't done a lot of work with GitLab pipelines and I was getting to grips with our codebase.
 This created an ideal scenario for pairing.
 We were both bringing to the table difference levels of experience.
 What we wanted to do was create a quality CI pipeline where I was bringing more GitLab CI knowledge and Jonny brought his knowledge of our codebase.

 The outcome was I understood ourcodebase better through Jonny's support and I was able to support Jonny becoming more familiar with GitLab CI.
 We could have both done the work independantly and upon submitting merge requests reviewed each others work.
 We were a collaborative team so if while completiing a task we'd reguallar jump on a call to help each other.
 However this is very different to pairing.
 When pairing it's like you've aquried a human linter/requirements reviewer/AI ideas machine in real time.
 You can pass on small things such as "on line XX you missed a full stop" to "I haven't seen that shortcut before what was it?".